SJSUSpring21/LiveBetter/README.md

 ## Build Project

-1. In backend/.env.dist include your own Google API Key by setting your API to the variable GOOGLE_API_KEY.
+1. In backend/.env.dist include your own Google API Key by setting the variable `GOOGLE_API_KEY` to your own key.
 2. Change the file name of `.env.dist` to `.env`
-3. `docker-compose up --build`
+3. In the root directory, run the command `docker-compose up --build`
-4. Go to `localhost:3000` to see project
+4. Go to `http://localhost:3000` to see project